Carissa Halston is a fiction writer.

-Halston’s fiction has been called “muscular,” “potent,” “precise,” “inventive,” “intricate,” and “brutally funny,” and she’s the recipient of a Holmes Memorial Award and a Willow Springs Fiction Prize.
-She’s also received honors and grants from The Cincinnati Review, The Writers’ Room of Boston, The Wesleyan Writers Conference, and elsewhere.
+Sometimes, her fiction wins awards.
+So far, Halston is the recipient of a Holmes Memorial Award and a Willow Springs Fiction Prize, and her award-winning fiction has been published in Fourteen Hills, Willow Springs, and The Collagist, among others.
+She’s also received honors and grants from The Writers’ Room of Boston, The Wesleyan Writers Conference, and elsewhere.

 In addition to writing, Halston runs the literary journal apt and the award-winning small press Aforementioned Productions.
 She currently lives in Boston and is at work on a novel called Conjoined States.
 If you want to drop her a note, you can reach her via email or find her on Twitter.